-A massive part of the payroll process is filing pesky tax forms.
-The tax forms you file for full-time employees are different from independent contractors, and there’s even more variation based on where the worker lives.
+A massive part of the payroll process is filing tax forms.
+The tax forms you file for full-time employees differ from independent contractors, and there’s even more variation based on where the worker lives.

-Let’s take a look at which tax forms you’ll need for which employees.
+Let’s look at which tax forms you’ll need for which employees.

 When hiring: W-4

-When you hire a new employee who lives in the US, you can use the trusty IRS Form W-4.
-This gives you tax information you need to conduct tax withholding from the employee’s paycheck.
-Your employee will fill out the form and can use the deductions worksheet if they need.
+When you hire a new employee who lives in the US, you can use IRS Form W-4.
+This gives you the tax information you need to conduct tax withholding from the employee’s paycheck.
+Your employee will fill out the form and can use the deductions worksheet if required.